aabs/aabs/README.md

 I spend a lot of my spare time (such as it is...) messing about with:

 - DSLs and Programming languages
-- labour saving utilities for Fish shell
+- Labour saving utilities for Fish shell
 - Semantic Web Utilities
 - Experiments in AI/Comp Sci